10 top tips for securing a grant

-- Don’t be untruthful or bend the facts but try and imagine all the potential implications of your project even if, at the end of the day, you simply want to increase revenue and profits.
+- Don’t be untruthful or bend the facts – Try and imagine all the potential implications of your project even if, at the end of the day, you simply want to increase revenue and profits.

-- Make sure you have a strong business plan to submit along with your application.
-If you already have one from when you applied for bank finance then you’ll probably need to update it.
+- Make sure you have a strong business plan to submit along with your application – If you already have one from say when you applied for bank finance then you’ll probably need to update it.

-- Ensure the awarding body is completely convinced there is no chance of you moving ahead with your project without the grant.
-Not unreasonable really.
+- Ensure the awarding body is completely convinced- You need to assure the grant agency that there is no chance of you moving ahead with your project without the grant – not unreasonable really.

-- And finally ensure you have matching funds available, as it is extremely rare for a grant to finance 100 per cent of the costs of any project.
-So those handing out the dough need to be totally sure you can put your money where your mouth is.
+- And finally, ensure you have matching funds available – It is extremely rare for a grant body to finance 100% of the costs of any project.
+So those handing out grants for business need to be totally sure that you can put your money where your mouth is.

 For more information on small business grants and raising finance, click here.